Medical Guardian Review 2023

 Cost

-MGMove, the company’s watch-style system, has a one-time $199.95 equipment fee.
-Then, you’ll pay a monitoring fee of $39.95 per month.
+MGMove, the company’s watch-style system, has a one-time $199.95 equipment fee and monitoring costs $39.95 per month.
 One of my favorite MGMove features is the ability to send and receive messages to designated contacts, which you can add along with calendar alerts and reminders for $5 per month.

 Equipment

-MGMove is the perfect choice for older adults looking to live a fit and healthy lifestyle, whether you’re a runner, cyclist, or brisk walker.
+MGMove is the perfect choice for older adults living a fit and healthy lifestyle, whether you’re a runner, cyclist, or brisk walker.
 This medical alert system, which originally debuted in early 2022, hardly looks like one; it’s more of a smartwatch with medical alert capabilities.
 With its sleek look, no one will know it’s a medical alert system.

 Plus, the watch’s battery lasts up to 24 hours, which is excellent for on-the-go users.
 The watch makes an audio announcement each time it’s removed from the charger, so that you always know the battery status.
 In addition, the watch goes into battery saving mode after 60 seconds of no movement to help conserve power.